top of page

 What Is CLP and Why Is It Important for Candles and Home Fragrance?

 At Candle Collective UK, I believe in making home fragrance fun, safe, and accessible.
 That’s why all our vegan, cruelty-free candles and diffusers include fully compliant CLP labels.
-In this post, I'll be breaking down everything you need to know about CLP in plain English, no chemistry degree required!
+In this post, I'll break down everything you need to know about CLP in plain English—no chemistry degree required!

 What Does CLP Stand For?